modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

-# FMI Cross-Check: How to Improve FMI Compliance
+# FMI Cross-Check: How to Improve FMI Compliance, Version 4.1

-## 1. Motivation for Cross-Check Rules Changes for 4.0
+## 1. Motivation for Cross-Check Rules Changes to 4.1

-The growth of the Cross-Check (XC) repository and the result tables made it necessary to both rework the data handling concept and the display concepts.
-End of March 2018 a new infrastructure for the backend, data extraction and display was finalized reflecting roughly the Cross-Check Rules 3.1 with a number of improvements.
-What is new in XC 4.0:
+What is new in XC 4.1:

-- new repository structure and location

-- new rules what to store in the repository

-- new extraction process of the cross-check results

-- new display mechanisms for the cross-check results

-- new fee structure for showing tools at the cross-check site starting January 2019

-Fees are introduced to speedup the development of the FMI standard and further improve both the standard and tool implementations.
-We are planning to involve professional writers for the standard documents, pay for new reference FMUs and major FMI Compliance Checker improvements, contract XC infrastructure improvements and hire back-office support to free the predominantly technical team from menial office tasks.
+- The FMI Steering Committee revised its decision to introduce fees for listing in the FMI Cross-Check tables: There will be no listing fees for Cross-Check results.

+- The FMI Steering Committee decided to reduce the required proof for import results to the self-assessment passed/failed files.
+This will help reduce the space requirements for the Cross-Check repository without practically reducing the quality of the results.
+Existing result files for importers will be removed by the project factotum without further notice.

-## 2. New Repository Structure
+## 2. Repository Structure

-To facilitate this process, the Modelica Association created the [FMI cross-check repository](https://github.com/modelica/fmi-cross-check) on GitHub.
+To facilitate this process, the Modelica Association created the [FMI Cross-Check repository](https://github.com/modelica/fmi-cross-check) on GitHub.
-The data was clean up to facilitate automation.
-A continuous integration service is now in place to check any submission that violates the submission rules outlined here.
+A continuous integration service is in place to check any submission that violates the submission rules outlined here.

-## 3. New Rules what to store in the Repository
+## 3. Rules what to store in the Repository

-The growing number of FMUs provided makes it more and more important to automate cross-check activities for each vendor.
+The growing number of FMUs provided makes it more and more important to automate Cross-Check activities for each vendor.
-The rules have now been tightened to allow automatic result comparison with specified epsilon bands.
+The Cross-Check rules allow automatic result comparison with specified epsilon bands.

-## 4. New Result Extraction Process
+## 4. Result Extraction Process

-The scripts that process the data were completely rewritten.
-While the previous pages on the FMI website were static HTML pages generated while processing the cross-check data, the new process involves compiling all the cross check data into a machine readable form and then rendering it dynamically on the web site.
+The current process compiles all the cross check data into a machine readable form and then renders it dynamically on the web site.
 This allows visitors to the site to search and filter the FMI compliance data interactively.
-Instead of long tables and horizontal scrollbars, the new dynamic visualization encourages users to search, filter and zoom to explore the data which generally fits on a single page.
+Instead of long tables and horizontal scrollbars, this dynamic visualization encourages users to search, filter and zoom to explore the data which generally fits on a single page.
 Users can even bookmark specific search, filter and selection settings and/or email their results to others as a single URL.

-If you find any issues, please report them in the [FMI cross-check repository](https://github.com/modelica/fmi-cross-check/issues).
+If you find any issues, please report them in the [FMI Cross-Check repository](https://github.com/modelica/fmi-cross-check/issues).

-Existing results and test FMUs provided in the repository that do not comply with the new rules were removed from the cross-check repository.
+Existing results and test FMUs provided in the repository that do not comply with new rules were removed from the Cross-Check repository.

 Vendors are encouraged to fix these excluded results and test FMUs.

-## 5. New Display of the Cross-Check Results
+## 5. Display of the Cross-Check Results

-The new FMI Cross-Check infrastructure now displays tools and their status as well as individual results more dynamically.
+The FMI Cross-Check infrastructure displays tools and their status as well as individual results dynamically.
-These new Cross-Check Rules will not define how to show these results anymore.
+These Cross-Check Rules will not define how to show these results anymore.
 The FMI Steering Committee may decide at any time to change the way these results are displayed to improve readability and show different levels of compliance.

-## 6. New Fee structure for listing Tools at the FMI Cross-Check Site
+## ~~ 6.
+Fee structure for listing Tools at the FMI Cross-Check Site ~~

-The FMI project requires funds to help improve infrastructure and to run administration more professionally.

-- It was decided to introduce an annual listing fee per tool of **2000,-- &euro;**.

--  If there are meaningful Cross-Check results published on the web-site (tool is shown with green status), the annual tool fee is reduced to **1000,-- &euro;**.
--  **This fee is waived for tools that are [open source](https://opensource.org/osd)**.

--  The FMI MAP reserves the right to change these fees and their structure from year to year.

--  Fees are bound to a calendar year.

--  The listing fee will not entitle tool vendors to influence how the results are being displayed.

-The FMI Steering Committee is sole decision maker for changes to the display mechanisms.
-If vendors do not agree how the results are displayed, vendors can ask at any time for removal of their data.
-Fees are non-refundable in any case.
+Previous plans to charge a listing fee for tools on the Cross-Check site have been dropped by the FMI Steering Committee.

 ## 7. Reference FMUs

-In addition to FMUs exported by tools listed in the tools table, there will be a (growing) number of Reference FMUs.
+In addition to FMUs exported by tools listed in the tools table, there are [Reference FMUs](https://github.com/modelica/Reference-FMUs).
 Mostly manually built, they test correct implementation of different FMU properties, such as call sequence compliance.
 In a sense, these FMUs are the opposite of the FMI Compliance Checker.